 St. Michael and All Angels is a haven for the arts, particularly music and the visual arts.
 The sound of our organ fills the church at the high mass, accompanied by choir and congregants alike.
 Hand-crafted linens, antique paintings and more can be seen in the sanctuary, overseen by an icon of St. Michael.
 Paintings, photographs, statues and banners can be found all over campus, and a full-sized labyrinth invites visitors to take a meditative walk.
 Guest musicians, dancers, and even the occasional film crew have been known to turn up, and the School’s students contribute their own artwork and performances.

 Music is a major part of worship at St. Michael and All Angels.
-Most services have some music, whether it be the full choir accompanying our Æolian-Skinner Pipe Organ at the 10:15 AM mass, or the congregation singing a cappella at our Mass in Spanish.
+Most services have some music, whether it be the full choir accompanying our Æolian-Skinner Pipe Organ at the 10:30 AM mass, or the congregation singing to a guitar at our Mass in Spanish.
 Guest musicians often participate during Christmas and Easter celebrations.

 The St. Michael and All Angels Choir sings at the 10:30 AM High Mass on most Sundays, at certain feast day masses, and on other selected occasions.
 Rehearsals are Thursdays at 7:00 PM and on Sunday mornings.
 We are always looking for new voices!

 Our Director of Music

 Our Director of Music, Douglas Blair Leightenheimer, obtained his Doctor of Musical Arts degree from the University of Arizona’s Fred Fox School of Music on May 12, 2016.
 On January 15th, 2016 he presented his doctoral lecture recital, “From Couperin to Vierne: Liturgical and Stylistic Connections between the French Baroque and French Romantic Organ Mass,” at the University of Arizona.